 Gcina Ulwandle Lucocekile follows Thalie, a young girl who loves visiting the beach.
 Thalie's plastic bag is blown into the ocean and accidentally eaten by Sally the Seal, who goes on a journey to find an ocean friend who can help her pull it back out.
 With beautifully updated artwork, and interactive activities for you and your child, Gcina Ulwandle Lucocekile is an ideal way to get your little one into reading and help them foster a love of the sea.

-Two Oceans Aquarium Environmental Educator Wandiswa Jonga, who worked with author Marguerite Venter to make the translated version of this book as child-friendly as possible, had this to say:
+The book was translated by Language Inc and Two Oceans Aquarium Environmental Educator Wandiswa Jonga worked with author Marguerite Venter to edit this translated version to make it as child-friendly as possible.
+Wandiswa had this to say:

 Ndifunde kalukhulu ngokuguqula lencwadi kulwimi lwesiXhosa.
 Lonto indenze ndafunda amanye amagama wezilwanyana zaselwadle ngesiXhosa.
 Uqala kwamu ukufunda elibali belibhwale ngesona siXhosa esikumgangatho ophezulu kakhulu, kwaye lonto ibingayilungelanga abantwana abancinci.
 Kuye kwanyanzelelka ukuba ndihlise umgangatho kancinci kuze bazokwazi ukuqonda ulayezo wencwadi.
 Ndilifunde amatyeli amanizi elibali ukuze ndineliseke ngumgangatho walo.
 Ndiyathemba ukuba abantu bazakuyonwabela imizamo yethu kuba isiXhosa lulwimi olumnandi kakhulu kodwa ke alilulanga ukuliguqula ukusuka kwisingesi.